Day 280: Cuenca, Ecuador

 So now I’ve publicly thrown my hat into the ring and everyone knows.
 I’m relieved and petrified that I’ve shone a spotlight on myself and hope I don’t fall on my face.

 I don’t know how I’ll fund this lifestyle.
-I hope it’s a combination of this blog, outside writing and some other work.
+I hope it’s a combination of this website, outside writing and some other work.

 It’s all a dark unknown.